danomatika/joyosc/README.md

 QUICK START
 -----------

-Download a release tarball from <http://docs.danomatika.com/releases/joyosc/>.
+Download a release tarball from <http://docs.danomatika.com/releases/joyosc/>. _Do not download a release zip from Github as the submodule files will not be included._

 Otherwise, if cloning this repo, you will also need to check out the submodules using then run `autogen.sh` to create the configure script: